 B. Non-thesis Option: At least 24 credit hours must be at the graduate level, and at least 18 of these must be MAT/STS courses.
-Two written qualifying examinations must be passed prior to graduation, chosen from analysis, algebra, and statistics.
-Decisions for retakes are up to the student’s committee in consultation with the Graduate Coordinator.

 III.
 Seminar Requirement: All graduate students must successfully give at least two seminar talks.
 It is suggested that one seminar be given in each of the fall and spring semesters of the second year.
 As this is a credit-bearing requirement, it is necessary to register.
 The assigned course number is MAT 590.
 For students following the thesis option, one credit of MAT 590 is required, and the thesis defense fulfills the second seminar requirement.
 For students in the non-thesis option, MAT 590 must be taken twice, once for each of the two seminars given.
 The talks should be prepared in consultation with and under the supervision of the advisor.
 Students should submit a short advisor-approved abstract to the graduate coordinator at least one week in advance of the seminar day, for inclusion in the announcement.
 The evaluation will be handled by the advisor in consultation with the members of the student’s advisory committee.
 A clear statement of the problem should be given with a brief historical sketch.
 All technical terms, specific to the area of expertise, should be clearly defined before they are used.